Natural selection: Genotype and phenotype

 Some traits are governed by only a single gene, but most traits are influenced by the interactions of many genes.
-A variation in one of the many genes that contributes to a trait may have only a small effect on the phenotype; together, these genes can produce a continuum of possible phenotypic values.
+A variation in one of the many genes that contributes to a trait may have only a small effect on the phenotype; together, these genes can support a continuum of possible phenotypic values.

 Directionality of selection

-When some component of a trait is heritable, selection alters the frequencies of the different alleles, or variants of the gene that produces the variants of the trait.
+When some component of a phenotypic trait is heritable, selection alters the frequencies of the different alleles, or variants of the gene that affect the variants of the observed trait.
 Selection can be divided into three classes, on the basis of its effect on allele frequencies: directional, stabilizing, and disruptive selection.
 Directional selection occurs when an allele has a greater fitness than others, so that it increases in frequency, gaining an increasing share in the population.
 This process can continue until the allele is fixed and the entire population shares the fitter phenotype.
 Far more common is stabilizing selection, which lowers the frequency of alleles that have a deleterious effect on the phenotype—that is, produce organisms of lower fitness.
 This process can continue until the allele is eliminated from the population.
 Stabilizing selection conserves functional genetic features, such as protein-coding genes or regulatory sequences, over time by selective pressure against deleterious variants.
-Disruptive (or diversifying) selection is selection favoring extreme trait values over intermediate trait values.
+Disruptive (or diversifying) selection is selection favouring extreme trait values over intermediate trait values.
 Disruptive selection may cause sympatric speciation through niche partitioning.

 Some forms of balancing selection do not result in fixation, but maintain an allele at intermediate frequencies in a population.
 This can occur in diploid species (with pairs of chromosomes) when heterozygous individuals (with just one copy of the allele) have a higher fitness than homozygous individuals (with two copies).
 This is called heterozygote advantage or over-dominance, of which the best-known example is the resistance to malaria in humans heterozygous for sickle-cell anaemia.
 Maintenance of allelic variation can also occur through disruptive or diversifying selection, which favours genotypes that depart from the average in either direction (that is, the opposite of over-dominance), and can result in a bimodal distribution of trait values.
 Finally, balancing selection can occur through frequency-dependent selection, where the fitness of one particular phenotype depends on the distribution of other phenotypes in the population.
 The principles of game theory have been applied to understand the fitness distributions in these situations, particularly in the study of kin selection and the evolution of reciprocal altruism.